alexandershov/IdeaProjects/tools/elixir/elixir.md

 App is running on http://localhost:4000

-Liveview sends updates to client when changes happen on a server.
+Liveview sends updates to client when changes happen on the server.
+See an [example](./app/lib/app_web/live/light_live.ex) of liveview in action.

+It's pretty awesome: you can mark html elements with the e.g. phx-click and Phoenix will send events to your handle_event/3 function.

+After handling event Phoenix will figure out what needs to rerendered and will send the update to the browser.
+So you're getting interactive apps without writing js.

+Liveview is implemented via websocket connection between browser and Elixir process.